Last updated: 19/02/2025

 BYD Atto 3

-The first entry into the Australian market from Chinese giant BYD is currently the fourth best selling EV in the country, closely behind the BYD Seal in third place.
+The Atto 3 SUV was the first car on the Australian market from Chinese giant BYD, and it remains one of the best selling EVs in the country, not far behind the BYD Seal.
 It comes with vehicle-to-load bi-directional charging and plenty of other features and technology for the price.
-BYD has reduced prices and updated styling for their new 2024 model year Atto 3.
+BYD has reduced prices further by introducing a new Essential variant, and updated styling for their new 2025 model year Atto 3.

 Read more about BYD.